graves/AwfulLog/README.md

 ```

 ## Direct logging to transcript
-The simples way to log all AwfulLog events is using AwfulLogEvent>>#logToTranscript .
+The simples way to log all AwfulLog events is using `AwfulLogEvent>>#logToTranscript` .
 That registers a consumer for logging announcements and prints them to the transcript.
-It does not use Beacon, but directly prints announcements.
+It does not use `Beacon`, but directly prints announcements.

-## AwfulLogEvent logToTranscript
+## `AwfulLogEvent logToTranscript`

 This is a global announcer.
 The subscription remains there until explicitly removed.

-A different subclass of AwfulLogEvent can be used to listen only for events of a given type.
+A different subclass of `AwfulLogEvent` can be used to listen only for events of a given type.

-## Direct logging with Beacon
+## Direct logging with `Beacon`
 The first and simplest way to use Beacon with AwfulLog events is through AwfulLogEvent>>#logToBeacon .
-This captures all log events raised by AwfulLog and converts them to Beacon signals, by wrapping them in an instance of AwfulLogEventSignal .
+This captures all log events raised by `AwfulLog` and converts them to `Beacon` signals, by wrapping them in an instance of `AwfulLogEventSignal` .

-## AwfulLogEvent logToBeacon.
+## `AwfulLogEvent logToBeacon.`

-We can work with any Beacon logger to handle these signals; for example a MemoryLogger to save the signals in memory, or a NonInteractiveTranscriptLogger logger to directly print siglans to stdout.
+We can work with any `Beacon` logger to handle these signals; for example a `MemoryLogger` to save the signals in memory, or a `NonInteractiveTranscriptLogger` logger to directly print siglans to stdout.

-MemoryLogger startFor: AwfulLogEventSignal.
+`MemoryLogger startFor: AwfulLogEventSignal`.

 To filter for particular types of announcements we can use a custom condition:
 ```st